Jamie Quirk

 He hit his only career grand slam on August 22, 1987 for the Royals against the Milwaukee Brewers.
 Mark Knudson was the pitcher for the Brewers.
 The Royals won the game, 8-7.

 Quirk spent the remainder of his career with several teams, most notably the Royals (again), and the Oakland Athletics.
-After retiring as a player, he has been a coach with the Royals (1994-2001), Texas Rangers (2002), and Colorado Rockies (2003-present).
+After retiring as a player, he has been a coach with the Royals (1994-2001), Texas Rangers (2002), and Colorado Rockies bench coach (2003-2008).
+He was employed as a pro scout for the Cincinnati Reds then was the bullpen coach for the Houston Astros in 2010 and 2011.
+In 2012, he moved to the Chicago Cubs as bench coach under Dale Sveum.

-With 45 career homers, Quirk held at one time the record for the most major league home runs by a player whose name starts with "Q".
-He has since been passed by Mark Quinn, who like Quirk hit the bulk of his home runs as a Royal
+With 43 career homers, Quirk held at one time the record for the most major league home runs by a player whose name starts with "Q".
+He has since been passed by Mark Quinn, who like Quirk hit the bulk of his home runs as a Royal, before Carlos Quentin passed both by a huge margin.

 [edit] Notable Achievement